 Synopsis: For the festival of Chanukah, each Year group will spend learning time preparing a presentation in the form of a song, dance or play, through which they will demonstrate their knowledge, skills and understanding of the festival of Chanukah.
 These songs and sketches will be chosen as a means of highlighting the learning objectives of each individual Year group and presented to parents, governors and invited guests Key Vocabulary : Ancient Greeks, Chanukah, Chanukiah, Menorah, Brachot, Ner, Sevivon, Dreidel, Doughnut, Latke, Parasha, Mezonot, Hagafen, Shehakol, Hamotzi, Haetz, Ha'adamah.
-Melech, Haolam Knowledge By the end of this unit of work pupils should be able to: To know the first 19 letters of the aleph-bet To know the Kamatz vowel sound To blend 2 letters with the Kamatz vowel To know that the Ancient Greeks would not allow the Jewish people to study the Torah or keeps its Mitzvot (Commandments).
+Melech, Haolam Knowledge By the end of this unit of work pupils should be able to: To know the letters Know the letters חס מאב א of the aleph-bet To know the Kamatz and chirik vowel sound To blend 2 letters with the Kamatz vowel To know that the Ancient Greeks would not allow the Jewish people to study the Torah or keeps its Mitzvot (Commandments).
 To know that a Chanukiah is a candlestick with 9 branches.
 To know that Brachot are said before lighting the Chanukiah.
 To know that oil is an important part of Chanukah and related customs.
-To know that the values of the Parashot are about making good decisions Possible activities you could use: JI tap hebrew letters, aleph champ Making their own dreidel or chanukiah Family Chanukah freeze frame Traditional dance Skills By the end of this unit of work pupils should be able to: • To be able to blend a letter and Kamatz vowel together • To be able to say the sounds of the next 10 letters of the aleph-bet • To understand why Jewish people play Dreidel/Sevivon on the festival of Chanukah. • To understand why Jewish people use a 9 branched candelabra called a Chanukiah on the festival of Chanukah. • To be able to read and say the words for Doughnut and Latke in Hebrew. • To understand why Jewish people have a custom to eat oily food on Chanukah. • To understand why Jewish people have a custom to eat oily food on Chanukah. • To be able to play the game of Dreidel/Sevivon and identify the rules applying to each of the 4 letters. • To be able to sing some Chanukah songs Possible trips or performances: Whole school Chanukah performance focus of traditional dance Suggestions for assessment: Interactive Chanukah quiz (Ji tap) Matching to the correct brachot Hebrew reading record Links to wider curriculum: Art/DT - prop making and costumes, making own chanukiah Music - Chanukah songs Science - light English - retelling the Chanukah story P.E Dance
+To know some of the brachot for different food and drink To know that the values of the Parashot are about making good decisions Possible activities you could use: JI tap hebrew letters, aleph champ Making their own dreidel or chanukiah Acting out the story of Chanukah Family Chanukah freeze frame Traditional dance Skills By the end of this unit of work pupils should be able to: To be able to blend a letter and Kamatz vowel together To be able to say the sounds of the next 10 letters of the aleph-bet To understand why Jewish people play Dreidel/Sevivon on the festival of Chanukah.
+To understand why Jewish people use a 9 branched candelabra called a Chanukiah on the festival of Chanukah.
+To be able to read and say the words for Doughnut and Latke in Hebrew.
+To understand why Jewish people have a custom to eat oily food on Chanukah.
+To be able to play the game of Dreidel/Sevivon and identify the rules applying to each of the 4 letters.
+To be able to sing some Chanukah songs Possible trips or performances: Whole school Chanukah performance focus of traditional dance Suggestions for assessment: Interactive Chanukah quiz (Ji tap) Matching to the correct brachot Hebrew reading record Links to wider curriculum: Art/DT - prop making and costumes, making own chanukiah Music - Chanukah songs Science - light English - retelling the Chanukah story P.E Dance